graphistry/graphistry-cli/docs/vGPU.md

 Supporting vGPUs means setting up a Nvidia license manager server, GPU-capable hypervisor, a GPU-capable guest OS, and making them work together.
 Almost all other environment configuration is the same as regular self-hosted Graphistry setup.

+There is also a 1 line change for making Graphistry work with vGPUs.

 #### Licensing server

 Setup an Nvidia licensing server and use it to generate and download a license.
 It must stay on while using your vGPU as the license gets dynamically checked.